Participating in certain sports can cause foraminal stenosis

 Sports and the deterioration of the spinal cartilage

-So, how do sports relate to these issues?
-Although most cases of foraminal stenosis are caused by congenital conditions or the gradual deterioration of the spine over time, damage sustained while playing sports can also affect the spacing within the spinal foramina.
+Although most cases of foraminal stenosis are caused by congenital conditions or the gradual deterioration of the spine over time, damage sustained while playing sports can also affect the spacing of the spinal foramina.
 One such example is the loss of cartilage.
-The wearing away of cartilage between the joints of the spine is commonly seen in older people, but it can be exacerbated by playing sports or participating in activities that involve repetitive twisting of the spine, including golf and gymnastics.
+The wearing away of cartilage between the joints of the spine is commonly seen in older people, but it can be worsened by playing sports or participating in activities that involve repetitive twisting of the spine, including golf and gymnastics.
 When the cartilage wears away, the exposed joint surfaces rub against each other, often causing the body to grow bone spurs in response.
-These spurs can jut into the foraminal space and cause stenosis.
+These spurs can protrude into the foraminal space and cause stenosis.

 Bulging discs can also lead to stenosis

-Another example of how sports can contribute to the narrowing of intervertebral foramina are the bulging and ruptured discs often sustained when participants hit the ground, boards or other participants with intense force.
-These injuries can affect hockey and football players, as well as wrestlers and many others.
+Another example of how sports can contribute to the narrowing of foramina in the spine are the bulging and ruptured discs often sustained when participants hit the ground or other participants with intense force.
+These injuries can affect hockey and football players, as well as wrestlers.
 An injured disc can stick out beyond its usual place, narrowing the foraminal space and disrupting the nerve roots.

-If you are experiencing the symptoms of foraminal stenosis — no matter what the cause might have been — you may want to think about your surgical treatment options.
-Contact Laser Spine Institute today to learn about our minimally invasive approaches and to request a review of your MRI.
+If you are experiencing the symptoms of foraminal stenosis, no matter what the cause might have been, you may want to think about your surgical treatment options.
+Contact Laser Spine Institute today to learn about our minimally invasive approaches and to request a free review of your MRI.* Laser Spine Institute is the leader in minimally invasive spine surgery and has helped more than 75,000 patients find relief from chronic neck or back pain.